What Is IEC 62443? Overview + Security Levels

 IEC 62443 is a set of security standards for the secure development of Industrial Automation and Control Systems (IACS).
-It provides a thorough and systematic set of cybersecurity recommendations.
+IEC 62443 provides a thorough and systematic set of cybersecurity recommendations.
 It's used to defend industrial networks against cybersecurity threats.

 What Are IEC 62443 Security Levels (SL)?

-A key part of IEC 62443 are security levels (SL).
+A key part of IEC 62443 is security levels (SL).
 SL is used to assess the cybersecurity risks to each system.
 And it helps you understand how to best address those risks.